 Under Black Point and TAC the overall Total Area Coverage (TAC) and the TAC for the black point (Black TAC) can be defined.
 The black TAC represents the darkest color value of the profile which is usually identical with the maximum TAC.

 The graphical display of each color contains a number field showing the amount of ink used in the profile.
 Depending on the selected Black Calculation the number fields are either enabled or disabled.

-Black Calculation: Three different settings are available (see screenshot below).
+Black Calculation: Four different settings available for Printer Profiling (see screenshot below).

 Auto: The calculation of the optimal black point (dark and neutral) is based on the measurement data.
 The values entered for Black TAC and Max.Black define limits which must not be exceeded, but may be lower if technically possible.